List of Rehabs in Kansas

 Medicaid coverage is not available to every resident of Kansas.
 Most individuals have health insurance through an employer.
 However, residents can also buy health insurance through the federally run exchange or marketplace.
 In addition, a marketplace plan management design leaves plan oversight to the state.

-The following private insurers are available through the Kansas exchange:
+The following private insurers are available through the Kansas Health Insurance Marketplace 2023 Guide:

 - Medica